nickreilly/nickreilly.github.io/_news/DefenseInfo.md

     </div>
 </div>
 <div class="caption">
-    WHY IS IT SO HARD TO SCHEDULE WITH FACULT?!
+    WHY IS IT SO HARD TO SCHEDULE WITH FACULTY?!
 </div>

 He's working on it.